 Make sure to consider the lifestyle of the senior as well, though.

-- They may need more lighting in the bathroom where they take their medication, for instance.
+- For instance, they may need more lighting in the bathroom where they take their medication.

 - If they read in bed at night, a nightlight or reading light within a safe reachable distance will allow them to do so without having to get up, turn off the overhead light, and potentially fall in the dark trying to get back to bed.